Sports Massage for Better Sports Performance

 Muscle Impact on Performance

 Muscle tightness and strain affects a range of performance athletes.
 In cyclists, tight ITB and quads, besides being extremely painful, affects cycling cadence (hence performance) and lead to knee problems over time.
 For runners with tight hamstrings, that means that your strides are shorter than they should be.
 You take three strides compared to someone else who only needs two strides to cover the same distance.
-More effort, longer time but same distance.
-For swimmers, tight muscles around the shoulder restricts you from achieving the optimal swim stroke.
+More effort and longer time are needed for the same distance.
+For swimmers, tight muscles around the shoulder restrict you from achieving the optimal swim stroke.

 Sports Massage, Healthier Muscles